vmware/vsphere-automation-sdk-java/README.md

 * vSphere version against which the sample was developed/tested
 * SDK version against which the sample was developed/tested
 * Java version against which the sample was developed/tested
-* OS platform version against which the sample was tested/developed
 * Any KNOWN limitations or dependencies
   * vSphere version, required modules, etc.